Vic Buckingham: Career

-In later years Johan Cruijff would speak about Vic Buckingham and Keith Spurgeon:"They were open-minded but, tactically, you have to see where we were at that time.
+In later years, Johan Cruijff would speak about Vic Buckingham and Keith Spurgeon:"They were open-minded but, tactically, you have to see where we were at that time.
 Football in Holland then was good but it was not really professional.
 They gave us some professionalism because they were much further down the road.
 But the tactical thinking came later with Michels.
 It started then."

-Back in England, Buckingham joined first division side Fulham FC in January 1965.
+Back in England, Buckingham joined First Division side Fulham in January 1965.
 The club was struggling at the time and were later relegated in 1968.
 It is said that the purchase of Allan Clarke from Walsall was one of his best decisions in that time.
 With 45 goals in 86 matches until 1968, Clarke contributed to the club staying up as long as it did and after relegation he was sold for £150,000, then the record British transfer fee.

-After a brief stint in Greece he was hired in 1969 by FC Barcelona in Spain.
-There he won the Spanish Cup, the Copa del Generalísimo of 1970–71, in a 4–3 win after extra time against Valencia CF in the final.
-In the same season Barcelona were runner up in the league, behind Valencia.
+After a brief stint in Greece, he was hired in 1969 by Barcelona in Spain.
+There, he won the Spanish Cup, the Copa del Generalísimo of 1970–71, in a 4–3 win after extra time against Valencia in the final.
+In the same season, Barcelona were runner up in the league, behind Valencia.
 They were equal on points, but Valencia prevailed due to the results of the matches against each other: Barça lost 2–0 at home and drew 1–1 away.
-After this season it was once more that Rinus Michels replaced him.
-Amongst the stars of this Barcelona side were Joaquim Rifé, Carles Rexach, Josep Fusté and Juan Manuel Asensi.
+After this season, it was once more that Rinus Michels replaced him.
+Amongst the stars of this Barcelona side were Joaquim Rifé, Carles Rexach, Josep Maria Fusté and Juan Manuel Asensi.

-In February 1972 he joined Sevilla FC, but was unable to avoid relegation with the club.
-Thereafter he had two more engagements in Greece.
-When he was hired by Greek champions Olympiacos in 1975 he finished the season to 1976 in third place and did not gain an extension to his contract.
-His last job was with AS Rodos, another Greek first division side, where he joined at the beginning of the 1979–80 season.
+In February 1972, he joined Sevilla, but was unable to avoid relegation with the club.
+Thereafter, he had two more engagements in Greece.
+When he was hired by Greek champions Olympiacos in 1975, he finished the season to 1976 in third place and did not gain an extension to his contract.
+His last job was with Rodos, another Greek First Division side, where he joined at the beginning of the 1979–80 season.
 The team was relegated at the end of the season.

 Personal life

-Vic was born in Greenwich, the son of Annie Elizabeth Jenkins and William George Buckingham.
+Buckingham was born in Greenwich, the son of Annie Elizabeth Jenkins and William George Buckingham.
 He was married to Lilian Emma King and had three children.
 He died aged 79 in Chichester, England.